 But then I've also learned that when people become part of each other's lives, their lives become richer from the whole new world opened before them by one another.
 They gain a new perspective, they get a deeper understanding of themselves, they learn new skills and hobbies, they discover new places, they get to love a new song.
 Each one leaves a mark, a precious legacy, a part of their very selves to the people they love.

-I don't know if any grief counselling teaches you this, that even after their lives together had ended, even after one has gone and passed away, that part they have given to us will remain.
+I don’t know if any grief counseling teaches you this, that even after their lives together had ended, even after one has gone and passed away, that part they have given to us will remain.
 Because when people become a part of us, a part of their own souls remain in us, forever enriching us, and we are never the same as before.

 "What we have once enjoyed we can never lose.
 All that we love deeply becomes a part of us."-Helen Keller